-New Students
+New and Current Students

-Prospective students with questions may contact Misty Bailey at Misty.Bailey@eku.edu or (859) 622-2628 and may apply to the EKU Online HLS program by following these steps:
+Prospective students or current students wishing to change major or status to EKU Online may contact Mr. Chris Adkins at Christopher.Adkins@eku.edu or (859) 622-7568.
+New students may apply to the EKU Online HLS program by following these steps: